Source: ACM SIGGRAPH Press Release

 Hodgins received her PhD from CMU in 1989 for her work on biped robot locomotion on rough terrain.
 Shortly thereafter, her dynamically simulated characters burst onto the graphics scene with a paper about animating legged locomotion, which was published at SIGGRAPH 1991.
 In 1992, Hodgins accepted a faculty position at the Georgia Institute of Technology.
 Inspired by the 1996 Summer Olympics in Atlanta, she and her Animation Lab produced human animation for a wide array of athletic skills.
 Through these and other research results, she invented new ways of using physical simulation and control to produce lifelike character animation.

 At CMU, she began to investigate motion capture techniques.
-Important contributions in this area include animating avatars from human motion data, capturing and animating skin deformations, and the analysis of animation in low dimensional spaces.
-She also established the CMU Motion Capture Database, which is a public data resource available to computer animation researchers.
+She made important contributions in this area, including animating avatars from human motion data, capturing and animating skin deformations, and performing analysis of animation in low dimensional spaces.
+She also established the CMU Motion Capture Database, a public data resource available to computer animation researchers.

 In addition to performing groundbreaking research and serving as a mentor to early career graphics professionals, Hodgins has been a highly involved member of the SIGGRAPH community.
 She cofounded the ACM SIGGRAPH/Eurographics Symposium on Computer Animation, served as Editor in Chief of ACM Transactions on Graphics from 2000 to 2002, was the Technical Papers Chair for SIGGRAPH 2003, and currently sits on the ACM SIGGRAPH Executive Committee.